As the capital of Germany, there are plenty of things to do in Berlin!

 My advice is to do some research before you go and decide what part of the city you want to stay in.
-If you want to stay near the East Side Gallery, Friedrichshain-Kreuzberg is the place for you, while Mitte is the place to stay if you want to be near the Reichstag.
+If you want to stay near the Berlin Wall, Friedrichshain-Kreuzberg is the place for you, while Mitte is the place to stay if you want to be near the Reichstag.

-I have listed a few of the best hostels in Berlin, as well as some hotels below, for you to consider during your time in Berlin.
+I have listed a few of the best hostels in Berlin for you to consider during your time in Berlin.

 The climate in Berlin can vary depending on the time of year.
 You must consider this before you book your trip.

 If you’re visiting in winter, I recommend you look at my guide on what to pack for Germany, because it will be very cold at this time of the year!

 Unless you want to visit Berlin during winter, my advice would be to visit from April to September instead.
 The weather is much at this time, and you will be able to explore the city more.